YunoHost-Apps/outline_ynh/README.md

 # Important points to read before installation

+## This is a Yunohost package

+YunoHost is an operating system aiming to simplify as much as possible the administration of a server.
+This repository corresponds to the core code, written mostly in Python and Bash.
+You can visit yunohost.org or forum.yunohost.org for more information or help.

 ## The current version only works with Slack authentifiaction
 You will need to create a "Slack app" in order to use Outline.
 1. Visit https://api.slack.com/apps